ucarfurkan/london-housing/README.md

 **8- delete/{id}:** It has only one parameter, id, and it's required.
 When you provide an id, if exists, it's going to be deleted when you perform this operation.

+## <ins>Entities</ins>
+### House: House.java is class definition for a House entity.

+## <ins>Repository</ins>
+### HouseRepository:
+HouseRepository extends the JpaRepository interface.
+This interface defines four custom search queries using the @Query annotation.
+All four queries use the same WHERE clause to filter the House entities based on the provided parameters.

+## <ins>Serivce</ins>
+### HouseService:
+HouseService interface declares methods for CRUD operations and searching for houses with various parameters.
+### HouseServiceImpl:
+The HouseServiceImpl class implements the HouseService interface and provides implementations for all the methods declared in the interface.
+The class uses an instance of HouseRepository to interact with the database.